RayFromBoston/AI-Source-Engine/README.md

 The AI industry keeps saying attribution at model scale is impossible or too expensive.
 That is a lie.
 The missing attribution layer is a choice, not a law of physics.

-Here is a free open source solution for everyone
+Here is a free open source solution for everyone that adds less than 1% compute cost

 AL-1.0 (Attribution Logging), open-sourced here as AI-Source-Engine, shows a practical path: use attention behavior already computed by the model, attach source identity, and produce a mathematical receipt of influence with minimal additional overhead.